Glued To My Crafts

 Instructions:

-• First squirt some white paint in the center of your white cardstock paper.
+• First squirt some white paint in the center of your colored cardstock paper.
 You don’t need a lot.
 The size of a quarter is a good starting point.

 • Have children take their fork – which is their “paint brush” and spread the paint ALL around to make the fur of their bunny friend.
 Just make sure they keep the paint on the paper but they can move it anywhere and in any design/shape/angle they like.